 Many cases of plagiarism are unintentional, but that doesn't make it OK.

 Students can be shocked when called out for plagiarizing based on only one sentence in a 1500-word essay.
-In fact, plagiarizing is grounds for expulsion at many schools, or at least cause for a student to fail a class.
-This problem goes beyond undergraduate school, and is just as pervasive at the graduate level.
-In some cases, discovery of a past violation can result in a revoked diploma.
+In fact, plagiarizing is grounds for expulsion at many schools or at least cause for a student to fail a class.
+This problem goes beyond undergraduate school and is just as pervasive at the graduate level.
+In some cases, the discovery of a past violation can result in a revoked diploma.

 Sometimes, students will use information in their work that they are given by other students who have taken courses before them—not an entire paper, but bits and pieces, websites, paragraphs—even sentences.
 This must be done with caution.